Hungry Rats & Mice Looking for New Food Sources

 Author: Kurt Treftz, Cascade Pest Control

-Larger cities, like Seattle, have always been more at risk, but because rodents are moving further out to residential areas looking for food sources, the CDC is warning of aggressive rodent behavior, the disease and damage rodents cause, and issuing guidance on how to deter or prevent infestation.
+Larger cities, like Seattle, are always at risk, but residential areas aren’t exempt as rodents continually look for food sources.
+The CDC offers guidance on how to deter or prevent infestation.

 Whether a home or business owner, here are some of the CDC recommendations: